lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 To understand error, take the view from the inside of the tunnel and stop saying what people failed to do or should have done.

+Cause is not something you find.
+Cause is something you construct.
+* Selective
+* Exclusive (leaves things out)
+* Oversimplified

+What is the cause of the accident?
+This question is just as bizarre as asking what *the* cause is of not having an accident.

+In plan continuation, early and strong cues suggest that sticking with the original plan is a good, and safe, idea.
+Only later, and weaker, cues suggest that abandoning the plan would be better.
+In hindsight, it is easy to forget to see the cues from the point of view of people at the time, and when and how strongly they appeared.

+“Loss of situation awareness” is the difference between what you know now, and what other people knew back then.
+And then you call it their loss.

+Using complacency is an investigative cop-out.
+Guess who is being ‘complacent’ when you use the term in your investigation!

+A continued belief in the triangle can probably make your industry less safe.
+It rocks you to sleep with the lullaby that the risk of major accidents or fatalities is under control as long as you don’t show minor injuries, events or incidents.

+The barrier, or defenses-in-depth, model, is still a chain-of-events model too.
+One breach needs to precede the next.
+Also, the final link in the chain is an “unsafe act” by a frontline operator.
+A ‘human error’ in other words.

 ## Notes